Queen’s has been a frequent stopping place for royalty.

 - In 1939, George VI (who had succeeded Edward in the abdication crisis of 1936) arrived in Kingston on a sleek blue and silver royal train.

-The current English monarch, Elizabeth II, first visited Kingston as a princess in 1951.
+Queen Elizabeth II first visited Kingston as a princess in 1951.
 As Queen, she returned in 1959 to open the seaway; in 1967 for Canada’s centennial; in 1973 for Kingston’s tercentenary; in 1976 for Olympic sailing; and in 1984 to celebrate the 200th anniversary of the coming of the Loyalists.

-Perhaps the most memorable visit of all came in 1991 when Prince Charles and Diana, Princess of Wales, charmed the campus for its 150th anniversary.
+In 1991, Charles and Diana, Princess of Wales, charmed the campus with a visit during Queen’s 150th anniversary year.
 Like his forebears, Prince Charles received an honorary degree, using his acceptance speech to applaud Canada’s cultural diversity.